tumagonx/nwjs_docs_old/Support-mp3-and-h264-in-video-and-audio-tag.md

-For licensing issues our pre-built binary doesn't ship with codec for patented media formats, but for commercial cases where it's necessary to support patented media formats, we have solutions bellow.
+For licensing issues our pre-built binary doesn't ship with codec for patented media formats, but for commercial cases where it's necessary to support patented media formats, we have solutions below.

 **Please consult experts if you want to use patented media formats on your apps.**